keithagroves/tool-command-hub/docs/TRUST.md

 ## FAQ

-### Q: What's the difference between publishers and auditors?

-**A:** Publishers are Enact accounts that upload tools.
-Auditors are OIDC identities that cryptographically sign attestations about tools.
-The format tells them apart: `alice` is a publisher, `github:alice` is an auditor.

-### Q: Why separate them?

-**A:** Flexibility.
-You might trust a publisher to create good tools, or you might only trust third-party auditors.
-Or both!
-You can also have multiple team members attest using different OIDC identities while publishing from one Enact account.
+### Q: Do I need to trust every tool author?

+**A:** No. You can trust specific identities you've vetted (like `github:alice`), or rely on third-party auditors you trust (like `github:security-firm`).
+If a tool is signed by any identity you trust, it can be installed.

-### Q: Can publishers and auditors be the same person?
+### Q: Can tool authors sign their own tools?

 **A:** Yes!
-If you trust Enact user "alice" as a publisher AND trust "github:alice" as an auditor, you're trusting the same person in both roles.
-But they're technically separate systems.

-### Q: Do I need to configure both publishers and auditors?

-**A:** No. You can:
-- Only trust publishers (install their tools without audits)
-- Only trust auditors (any tool is OK if audited)
-- Trust both (maximum flexibility)
-- Trust neither (prompt for everything)
+This is the typical workflow.
+When you publish a tool, you sign it with `enact sign .` using your OIDC identity.
+Users who trust your identity can install your tools.

-### Q: What if I trust a publisher but they publish a bad tool?
+### Q: What if I want extra verification beyond the author?

-**A:** Remove them from your trusted publishers list: `enact trust -r alice`.
-You can also check if trusted auditors have reported issues with specific tools.
+**A:** Use `minimum_attestations: 2` in your config.
+This requires tools to have attestations from 2+ trusted identities before installing.

 ### Q: Can attestations be faked?

 **A:** No. Sigstore provides cryptographic proof.
 Attestations are signed with OIDC identities and logged in Rekor's transparency log.
 Tampering is cryptographically detectable.

-### Q: What happens if an auditor reports a tool as failed?
+### Q: What happens if someone reports a tool as failed?

-**A:** Failed attestations are still attestations.
-If a trusted auditor reports a tool, installation will be blocked/prompted even if other auditors passed it.
-Failed attestations create an audit trail.
+**A:** Failed attestations are still recorded.
+If a trusted identity reports a tool, installation will be blocked/prompted.
+Use `enact trust check tool@version` to see all attestations including reports.

 ### Q: How do I see why a tool was reported?

-**A:** Use `enact trust check tool@version` to show the trust status, attestations, and any reported issues.
+**A:** Use `enact trust check tool@version` to view all attestations and any failure reasons.

 ### Q: What OIDC providers are supported?

-**A:** Any provider that Sigstore accepts: GitHub, Google, Microsoft, GitLab, and custom OIDC servers.
+**A:** GitHub, Google, Microsoft, GitLab, and custom OIDC servers.
 The CLI will guide you through authentication.

-### Q: How does the colon (`:`) work in trust identifiers?
+### Q: What's the identity format?

-**A:** The colon separates the OIDC provider from the identity. `github:alice` means "GitHub user alice".
-No colon means it's an Enact username (publisher).
-This lets the CLI automatically infer whether you're trusting a publisher or auditor.
+**A:** Always `provider:identity`, e.g., `github:alice`, `google:user@example.com`.
+This format is required for all trust operations.

 ---